segmentio/segment-docs/src/connections/destinations/repeater-migration.md

 2. **Authentication:**
    Enter the correct authentication information.
 Make sure it's for the correct destination instance!
 3. **Destination Filters:**
    Each destination instance can have unique destination filters.
-If you want the destination filters to be the same as the previous instance, you must configure them either using the Segment web app, or using the Segment ConfigAPI. <!-- TODO: is there ConfigAPI an endpoint we could link directly to for this?-->
+If you want the destination filters to be the same as the previous instance, you must configure them either using the Segment web app, or using the [Segment ConfigAPI](https://reference.segmentapis.com/#6c12fbe8-9f84-4a6c-848e-76a2325cb3c5).
 4. **Do not enable the destination instances yet**, as this will send duplicate data to your destinations.

 #### 3. Test that your new destination instances are configured correctly.

 You can create a QA instance of your destination to verify that it is configured correctly and is reporting data.
-Then create a production instance of the destination, and copy the settings from the QA instance. <!-- TODO: ... but change the authentication keys or something, to point at the production instance of the dest? right?-->
+Then create a production instance of the destination, and copy the settings from the QA instance.
+Be sure the authentication settings point to the production instance of your destination!

 #### 4. Disable the repeater and enable the new destination instance.